Priyankasaggu11929/Build-Scripts/README.md

 Some documentation is built and installed.
 You can run `clean-docs` to remove most of it.
 Use `sudo` if you installed into a privileged location.

+## Boehm GC

+If you are building a program that requires Boehm GC then you need to install it from the distribution.
+Boehm GC is trickier than other packages because the correct version of the package for a particular distro must be downloaded.

 ## Autotools

 Autotools is its own special kind of hell.
 Autotools is a place where progammers get sent when they have behaved badly.